tinymce/tinymce-docs/_includes/configuration/height.md

 ## height

-Set the height of the editable area in pixels.
+**height** sets the height of the editable area in pixels.

-Note that this sets the height of the editable area only.
-It does not include the space required for the menubar, toolbars or status bar.
+> Note: **height** sets the height of the editable area only.
+It does not include the space required for the menubar, toolbars, or status bar.

 **Type:** `Number`